Wallpaper group: Symmetries of patterns

 However, example C is different.
 It only has reflections in horizontal and vertical directions, not across diagonal axes.
 If one flips across a diagonal line, one does not get the same pattern back, but the original pattern shifted across by a certain distance.
 This is part of the reason that the wallpaper group of A and B is different from the wallpaper group of C.

-Another transformation is "Glide", a combination of reflection and translation parallel to the line of reflection.
+Another transformation is a glide reflection, a combination of reflection and translation parallel to the line of reflection.

 Formal definition and discussion

 Mathematically, a wallpaper group or plane crystallographic group is a type of topologically discrete group of isometries of the Euclidean plane that contains two linearly independent translations.

 Two such isometry groups are of the same type (of the same wallpaper group) if they are the same up to an affine transformation of the plane.
 Thus e.g. a translation of the plane (hence a translation of the mirrors and centres of rotation) does not affect the wallpaper group.
 The same applies for a change of angle between translation vectors, provided that it does not add or remove any symmetry (this is only the case if there are no mirrors and no glide reflections, and rotational symmetry is at most of order 2).

 Unlike in the three-dimensional case, one can equivalently restrict the affine transformations to those that preserve orientation.

-It follows from the Bieberbach theorem that all wallpaper groups are different even as abstract groups (as opposed to e.g. frieze groups, of which two are isomorphic with Z).
+It follows from the Bieberbach conjecture that all wallpaper groups are different even as abstract groups (as opposed to e.g. frieze groups, of which two are isomorphic with Z).

 2D patterns with double translational symmetry can be categorized according to their symmetry group type.